Joc Pederson Preview, Player Props: Giants vs. Dodgers

-On Friday, Joc Pederson (hitting .179 in his past 10 games) and the San Francisco Giants play the Los Angeles Dodgers, whose starting pitcher will be Lance Lynn.
-First pitch is at 10:15 PM ET.
+On Sunday, Joc Pederson (hitting .115 in his past 10 games) and the San Francisco Giants play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 3:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Padres.
+In his most recent game he had a hitless showing (0-for-3) against the Dodgers.

 Sportsbook Promo Codes